MicrosoftDocs/fabric-docs/docs/real-time-analytics/kusto-query-set.md

 ## Write a query

 Now that you're connected to your data source, you can run queries on this data.
-The KQL queryset uses the Kusto Query Language (KQL) to query data from your workspace.
+The KQL Queryset uses the Kusto Query Language (KQL) to query data from your workspace.
 To learn more about KQL, see [Kusto Query Language overview](/azure/data-explorer/kusto/query/).

 The following examples use data that is publicly available at [https://kustosamples.blob.core.windows.net/samplefiles/StormEvents.csv](https://kustosamples.blob.core.windows.net/samplefiles/StormEvents.csv).

-1. Write or copy a query in the top pane of the KQL queryset.
+1. Write or copy a query in the top pane of the KQL Queryset.
 1. Select the **Run** button, or press **Shift**+**Enter** to run the query.

     The resulting query output is displayed in the results grid, which appears below the query pane.
 Notice the green check indicating that the query has finished successfully, and time used to compute the query results.